vkostyanetsky/kostyanetsky.me/notes/well-there-are-some/index.md

+---
+title: Well, There Are Some
+description: About children's discoveries.
+created: 2025-11-17 13:26:00
+tags:
+- meanwhile
+---

-﻿I'm out for a walk in the evening, and behind me there's some mom and her little kid — about five years old, I guess.
+I'm out for a walk in the evening, and behind me there's some mom and her little kid — about five years old, I guess.
 I don't see them, I just hear them talking.
 The mom is explaining university to the kid: that you have to get in, study, there will be exams and all that.

 The boy is quiet for a bit, then says sadly: